 With around 3,000 inhabitants living in Korčula Town, you’ll be swept up into daily life.
 Alongside the locals, you can enjoy the monuments, cafes, restaurants, hotels and open-air cinema.

 The best way to explore Korčula Town is to simply get lost.
 Immerse yourself in the hidden courtyards, backstreets and tucked-away alleys.
 That’s where you’ll find the real Korčula.

-Nicknamed ‘little Dubrovnik’, the town boasts a stunning venetian-style architecture with the iconic red roofs.
+Nicknamed ‘little Dubrovnik’, the town boasts stunning Venetian-style architecture with iconic red roofs.